How to Dry Rose Petals In Under Two Minutes – Perfectly

 - Make sure when placing your rose petals onto the paper towel that the petals do not at all overlap.
 If they do overlap they may stick to one another.

 - Place the plate into a microwave and set the timer for 2 minutes.
+Watch your petals closely - microwaves vary in power so yours might dry the petals a little slower or a little faster.

 - After the two minutes check to see if the rose petals are dry.
 If you started out with really fresh, or dew-covered roses you may need to add an additional 30 seconds.